 Recently I spoke with employment lawyer Mark Risk, who generously offered to answer my questions about age discrimination under the law.
 Our conversation covered what age discrimination means legally, how to recognize if you might be a victim, the steps to take to claim redress, and what you might win as the result of filing.

 The discrimination discussed in this article centers around problems affecting people of the Boomer and older generations, and while the information comes from Mark Risk, it is paraphrased with his approval.
-When I quoted Mark directly, I used quotation marks around his words.
+When I quoted Mark directly, I used quotation marks around his words, and the words are italicized.

-The federal Age Discrimination in Employment Act of 1967 (ADEA), covers people 40 years and older; and prohibits discrimination in hiring and firing or layoffs, access to training and benefits, and more.
-People working for private employers with 20 or more employees are included, as well as employees of state and local governments (including school districts), employment agencies, and labor organizations.
+The federal Age Discrimination in Employment Act of 1967 (ADEA) prohibits discrimination in hiring and firing or layoffs, access to training and benefits, and more and covers:

-In an initial conversation you’ll be asked questions to determine if you have a case.
+In an initial conversation, you will be asked questions to determine if you have a case.

 "I’m looking for real evidence.
 Did you feel you’ve been treated unfairly?
 What happened?
 Who was there?
 Who did you tell?
 The following are some of the issues I would consider."